s0/leaf-browser/README.md

    repository.

-You can now launch the app by visiting your Apps page (left hand side of the bookmarks bar, or visit `chrome://apps/`), and selecting "Hex Browser"
+You can now launch the app by visiting your Apps page (left hand side of the bookmarks bar, or visit `chrome://apps/`), and selecting "Leaf Browser"

 ## Contribution